fjvallarino/monomer/README.md

 # Monomer

-An easy to use, Elm inspired, GUI library for native applications.
+An easy to use, Elm/Flutter inspired, GUI library for writing native applications in Haskell.

 ## Objectives